nglange/help-documentation/_userguides/Box_Panel.md

 **Note:** Only Administrator can create new Users.

-To create a User, [submit a ticket](#create-ticket) to request Support staff to add new Users.
+To create a User, [submit a ticket](#create-ticket) to request Support staff to add a new User.